“I tell you the truth, unless you are born again, you

 kingdom of priests and a holy nation."

-prove faithful to his covenant, as a loyal son, Jehovah would choose exclusively
+prove faithful to God's covenant, Jehovah would choose exclusively

-from among his sons the full number of those who would be kings and priests
+from among them the full number of those he foreordained to rule as kings and priests

-in his future kingdom, by means of which blessings would come to "the
+in his future kingdom of his Son, by means of which blessings would come to "all

 The "People that is to be Born"

-would be replaced by a new and better covenant.
+would be replaced by a new and better covenant, once the old covenant

 conclude with the house of Israel and with the house of Judah a new